KajalMishra-29/Cozy-Corners-fullstack/readme.md

 ## Features

-- Create, edit, and delete rental property listings.
+- Create, view, edit, and delete `(CRUD)` rental property listings.
-- View details of each listing.
+- `Models` -> Listing, Review, Booking, User
+- `Client-side validations` using bootstrap's built-in validation classes.
-- Server-side validation using Joi.
+- `Server-side validation` using Joi.
-- Uses EJS templating for dynamic rendering.
+- Uses `EJS` templating and `EJS-Mate` for dynamic rendering.
-- MongoDB as the database for storing listings.
+- `MongoDB` as the database for storing listings.
 - Error handling with custom error classes.
 - Middleware for validating user inputs.
-- Secure authentication using Passport.js.
+- `Passport` for authentication and autorization
 - Authorization to prevent unauthorized actions.

 ## Technologies Used